Let His Memory Go 1: No Tears Allowed

 Mikáryo felt Rutejìmo’s anguished gaze against her back like a knife stabbing into her kidney.
 She didn’t have to look over her shoulder to imagine tears rolling down his cheeks, tracing along the fresh cuts and bruises before mixing with the blood that ran from his lips.
 He had been beaten badly and the sight of his injuries—when he left her healthy and unharmed only a few hours ago—tore at her heart.

 Her vision blurred with her effort not to let the tears roll down her own cheeks.
 Her lungs ached to hold back the sob that threatened to escape her throat.
 Everything inside her screamed for her to go back and comfort him, to hold him and tell him that he could join her.

 Next to her, riding his black horse, Tsubàyo glanced at her with concern in his gaze.
 He started to look back but then she hissed at him to stop.

 Tsubàyo obeyed and then looked forward.
 His eyes seemed to soften for a moment and his face relaxed.
 Slowly, he reached up to scratch his scar; as a child, spilled hot oil had marked him from the top of his brow, along the side of his face, and down to his chest.
-The scarred flesh frequently drew unwanted attention and Tsubàyo did everything in his power to avoid calling out, but he still touched it while concentrating.
+The scarred flesh frequently drew unwanted attention and Tsubàyo did everything in his power to avoid calling out attention to his old injury, but he still touched it while concentrating.

-She almost let out a bittersweet laugh.
+She barked out a laugh.
 He was using his magic to look through the eyes of one of the horses in the herd.
 She could do the same, but where Tsubàyo could use any horse in his herd, she could only share her senses with her black steed, Datobàpo.